What Does an Incident Responder Do?

 Incident Responder Job Requirements

-Most Incident Responders don’t hold a specialized degree.
-A bachelor’s degree in Computer Science or the equivalent (e.g. Math, Electrical Engineering, Cyber Security, etc.) is nice, but it’s not always necessary.
+A number of Incident Responders don’t hold a specialized degree.
+A bachelor’s degree in Computer Science or the equivalent (e.g. Math, Electrical Engineering, Cyber Security, Computer Forensics, etc.) is nice, but it’s not always necessary if you have the right skills and on-the-job training.

-The norm appears to be 2-3 years of security/incident response experience.
+The norm for lower-level and intermediate incident responder jobs appears to be 2-3 years of security/incident response experience.
 Job listings for Senior Incident Responders and Senior Intrusion Analysts usually demand 5+ years of relevant experience.

 Incident Responders are expected to know their systems inside-out.
 Forensics skills are equally valued.
 Employers (like Google) will want to see you’re capable of responding to security problems in target-rich environments.
 Sample skills include: